freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/regular-expressions/use-capture-groups-to-search-and-replace.md

 ---

 ## Description

 <section id='description'>

 Searching is useful.
 However, you can make searching even more powerful when it also changes (or replaces) the text you match.

-You can search and replace text in a string using <code>.replace()</code> on a string.
-The inputs for <code>.replace()</code> is first the regex pattern you want to search for.
+You can search and replace text in a string using `.replace()` on a string.
+The inputs for `.replace()` is first the regex pattern you want to search for.
 The second parameter is the string to replace the match or a function to do something.

 ```js
 let wrongText = "The sky is silver.";